As an Amazon Associate I earn from qualifying purchases.

 Shoes are the perfect beginner’s item…

-Shoes are plentiful at nearly every thrift store, yard sale, and discount store.
+Selling used shoes is the perfect side hustle (in my opinion).
+Not only are they plentiful at nearly every thrift store, yard sale, and discount store but they are incredibly easy to sell online.
 With the plethora of sizes and styles available, you can almost always find something to resell with very little investment.
 What’s more, you don’t need a mannequin, a soft box, or any fancy equipment to make shoes look great.
-See those red wing boots below that we just sold for $123.45?
+See those red wing boots above that we just sold for $123.45?
 They were stuffed with newspaper and the background was a piece of paper from the dollar store.
-So if you are just starting out and want something easy to source, easy to picture, and easy to ship, try shoes!
+So if you are just starting out and want something easy to source, easy to picture, and easy to ship, learn to sell shoes on eBay!

 Don’t you have tons of returns for fitment issues?